Classic Bridge Card Game

 How Rubber Bridge works (quick overview)

-Players bid in an auction to set the contract and trump (or No Trumps).
+Players bid in an auction to set the contract and trump (or No Trump).
 After opening lead, dummy is revealed and declarer plays both hands.
 Score contracts and undertricks; win the rubber by winning two games (100 contract points per game).

 Updated on